 He may have come by sea

 The man may also have come by sea.
 The S/S Alpha was in regular service between Moss and Christiania (Oslo) from July 1893 onwards – and the Peterson steam ferry carried people and cargo across the fjord between Horten and Moss.
 But surely, if he had arrived on a passenger boat, then someone would have seen him?
 On a boat journey, one often has time to observe one’s fellow passengers.
 Maybe a local boatsman brought him across the fjord?
 Or maybe he arrived on an incoming cargo ship docking at Moss harbour?
 And who knows, perhaps a ferryman or a captain had a vested interest in not reporting that they knew who he was.
 Or maybe they had long since sailed on?

 How can a man be invisible?

 The 45 kroner that he had in his pocket were presumably Norwegian kroner.
 Does that indicate that he had not travelled from further south, from Sweden or Denmark?
 At the time, Norway was in a union with Sweden – and people moved freely between the two countries.
 No man is ever invisible.
 Someone surely must have seen him?
 Where did he last eat?
 Every human being has to eat to stay alive.

 Was he someone who had returned home to the place that he once left behind?

 He had been seen the day before, walking around Feste.
 Maybe Feste was his final destination, the place that he had once left behind?
 Could he have been an emigrant returning home after a lifetime away?
-But then you would have expected him to speak to someone on the farms there – ask for the people he once knew.
+But then you would have expected him to speak to someone on the local farms – ask for the people he once knew.
 Unless he already knew that they were all gone.
 Maybe he had returned home after a long journey through life, to find peace among the roots of his ancestors, in the landscape of his childhood?
 To see that very last sunrise in this beloved place?

 Taberg or Toberg

 Taberg or Toberg was written in his hat.
 Taberg is a place in the Swedish municipality of Jönkoping, Småland.
 The inhabitants of Taberg had been digging ore from the surrounding mountains since the 1400s, but at the end of the 1800s, the mining here stopped.
 Maybe he was a man on the run from his creditors – or perhaps he was looking for new opportunities?
 Taberg is also a hamlet in the town of Annsville in Oneida County, New York, United States.
 Toberg occurs as the surname to a Karen Mathilde Toberg from Sem near Tønsberg in the Norwegian 1910 census.

 Moss Avis, Saturday 6 July 1895